Measure cholesterol and lipid levels to help optimize your heart health

 Cholesterol & Lipids Test

-This cholesterol and lipids mail-in test kit is similar to a standard lipid panel.
-Biomarkers measured include total cholesterol, LDL, HDL and triglycerides.
+This cholesterol and lipids at-home lab test is similar to a standard lipid panel.
+Biomarkers measured include total cholesterol, calculated LDL, HDL, and triglycerides.
 This cholesterol test is for anyone who is monitoring their cholesterol or who is interested in learning about their current levels.
-It’s a convenient cholesterol check that gives you easy to understand results for 3 key measures of cholesterol, plus triglycerides.
+It’s a convenient cholesterol check that gives you easy-to-understand results for 3 key measures of cholesterol, as well as triglycerides.

 Measures total cholesterol, HDL, calculated LDL, and triglycerides